Zoomusicology: Mammals

-Snowden and Teie performed an experiment on Cotton-top tamarins, Saguinus oedipus, to determine if music would lead to behavioural changes, and whether music made by other species would elicit similar behavioural responses as the music of one's own species.
+Snowden and Teie performed an experiment on Cotton-top tamarins (Saguinus oedipus) to determine if music would lead to behavioural changes, and whether music made by other species would elicit similar behavioural responses as the music of one's own species.
 This experiment involved two separate categories of music - one was affiliation-based, the other was fear/threat-based music.
 Within the two categories, the experimenter varied whether the music was produced by humans or tamarins.
 During the experiment, a baseline behaviour measurement was established, proceeded by the experimental condition, which was a piece of music that was played for 30 seconds.
-Following this, behaviour was analyzed for a total of 5 minutes.
+Following this, behaviour was analyzed for a total of five minutes.
 This analysis was made by an observer who was unaware of the true hypothesis of the experiment, and simply noted different behaviours which they had witnessed.
-The experimenters found that the Tamarins altered their behaviour specifically when listening to Tamarin music.
+The experimenters found that the tamarins altered their behaviour specifically when listening to tamarin music.
 For example, when music from the affiliation condition was played, the behavioural response of the tamarins involved a decrease in overall movement and an increase in both social and foraging behaviour.
 This contrasted the behaviour observed when the fear/threat based music was played.
-During this condition, the Tamarins were more likely to move around and show anxiety-based behaviour, as well as, an increase in social behaviour similar to that seen in the affiliation condition.
-Although the Tamarins did not show behavioural changes to human music as clearly as they did to their species-specific music, there was some behavioural change.
-The Tamarins showed decreased movement when listening to human fear/threat based music and a decrease in anxious behaviour when listening to human affiliation music.
-This experiment demonstrates that music is capable of eliciting changes in the behaviour of animals, most especially when the music is species-specific.
+During this condition, the tamarins were more likely to move around and show anxiety-based behaviour, as well as, an increase in social behaviour similar to that seen in the affiliation condition.
+Although the tamarins did not show behavioural changes to human music as clearly as they did to their species-specific music, there was some behavioural change.
+The tamarins showed decreased movement when listening to human fear/threat based music and a decrease in anxious behaviour when listening to human affiliation music.

-Humpback whales, Megaptera novaeangliae, are capable of the production of complex songs.
+Humpback whales (Megaptera novaeangliae) are capable of the production of complex songs.
 These songs are amongst some of the longest measured in animals.
 Only male humpback whales perform these vocalizations; it was initially hypothesized that these songs may be a part of the sexual selection process.
 This point however, is unclear.
 It has been found that males only began their song after joining a group where pairs of mother and calf were present.
 Although the reason behind this behaviour is uncertain, some have hypothesized that the songs produced by male humpback whales may be a part of escorting, or accompanying females.
 Singing can be a costly behaviour, because it can lead to more attention being drawn.
-In the humpback whales’ situation, their singing can attract other competing males.
+In the humpback whales' situation, their singing can attract other competing males.
 Yet, the singing behaviour continues and therefore, it is assumed that the songs are critical to the courtship behaviour of the humpback whales.